gayverjr/pyemap/docs/install.rst

     $ pip install --extra-index-url https://testpypi.python.org/pypi pyemap

 For full functionality, you can download and install  MSMS_, DSSP_, and Graphviz_ separately.

+**For Windows Users**

+Both installation methods described above will work, but will not install MSMS_ and DSSP_, as Conda recipes for them are not currently available for Windows.
+Both programs have Windows versions which can be downloaded free of charge from their respective owners.

 .. rubric:: Graphviz